proplot-dev/proplot/docs/index.rst

 Contributions
 =============
-This entire package has so far been written by just `me <https://github.com/lukelbd>`__ -- but I have a day job as a graduate student.
+So far, this entire package was written by just `me <https://github.com/lukelbd>`__ -- but I have a day job as a graduate student.
 If you have any ideas for new features or come across any bugs, I'd love to receive a pull request!
-My code should be sufficiently documented and commented so that others are able to modify it.
+My code should be documented and commented well enough that others are able to modify it.

 Donations
 =========